grtensor/grtensor/README.md

 =================================
 GRTensorIII for Maple
 =================================
+Version 2.8 Oct 31, 2023
+- fixes for subscripts in operators and grtransform

 Version 2.5 Jan 29, 2022
 - add a check in grdef to fix a bug with illegal index detection e.g. grdef("eq2{^n ^e m} := Ddq{m}*q{^n ^m} + dq*q{^n ^e;m} ")